 Additionally, both Pitbulls and German Shepherds are working breeds that are high energy.
 It’s therefore best to keep them where they can play and run in a yard.
 They won’t be happy living in a small apartment or spending long periods in a dog crate.

-German Shepherd Pitbull Mix Health and Care
+German Shepherd and Pitbull Health

 - Allergies – Allergic reactions to pollen, mold, and dust cause itchy skin on the feet, belly, folds of skin, and ears.